AdrKacz/IA-SMA-Sort/README.md

 ## How to execute the code

+>Programs were tested on MacOS, and will work on Linux.
+If you do run on Windows ... well, at least please use a terminal that can display colour, otherwise `.\python\version1.py` and `.\python\version2.py` won't run.

 The project doesn't need any external dependencies.
 Be sure to have your terminal **full screen** and **color enabled** (use *PowerShell* on Windows)